 Resource Efficiency

-On a historical scale, the effective use of resources by Oman for purposes of development since 1970 cannot be denied.
-However, in the 21st century, it has become more difficult for decision-makers to manage expenditures efficiently.
-The state budget has suffered dramatically from low oil prices since the mid-2010s, with the majority of deficits covered by international borrowing.
-Thanks to the recovery in oil prices after the COVID-19 pandemic, in 2022, Oman recorded its first annual budget surplus since 2014.
+On a historical scale, the effective use of resources for development since 1970 cannot be denied.
+However, in the 21st century, it has become more difficult for decision-makers to manage expenditure efficiently.
+The state budget remains highly dependent on global oil prices and suffered significantly from low oil prices in the 2010s, with most deficits covered by international borrowing.
+To strengthen the resilience of public finances to oil price fluctuations, budgets for 2023 and 2024 were prepared based on conservative oil price estimates.
+In 2024, Oman recorded a budget surplus for the third consecutive year – a positive outcome attributed to the recovery in oil prices after the COVID-19 pandemic, fiscal consolidation measures and lower public debt service.

 Oman is a highly centralized country, with power tightly held in Muscat.
 One of the 12 national priorities in Oman Vision 2040 is the “comprehensive socioeconomic development of governorates” through decentralization.
-In June 2022, a new system of governorates, broadly modeling the previous 2011 one, was issued by royal decree.
-While it confirms that governorates should manage their own independent budget, primarily funded by allocations from the central state’s budget in return for services provided, the new system falls short of actual decentralization, contrary to the expectations set by Oman Vision 2040 for 2022.
-Municipal councils remain integrated upward, rather than decision-making powers being relocated to them from the center.
+In June 2022, a new system of governorates, broadly modeled on the previous 2011 system, was issued by royal decree.
+While it confirms that governorates should manage their own independent budgets, primarily funded by allocations from the central state’s budget in return for services provided, the new system falls short of actual decentralization, contrary to the expectations set by Oman Vision 2040.
+Municipal councils remain integrated upward – rather than decision-making powers being relocated to them from the center.
 As a result, the councils function more as consultation venues than as opportunities for local governance and citizen empowerment.

 Efficient use of assets

-The beginning of Sultan Haitham’s reign was marked by a recentralization of power around the ruler’s close circle of trusted individuals, including his own family members, as well as a burst of sultan’s decrees and legal texts, which masks a strong continuity with his predecessor’s rule.
-This continuity was illustrated by the new 2021 Basic Law, which is substantially similar to the previous version.
-The regime’s failure to anticipate the 2021 popular protests echoes a similar misreading of the 2011 uprisings and illustrates ingrained structural deficiencies in government coordination.
-The surge in oil prices in 2022 provided a big breath of air for the Omani government after eight consecutive years of deficit.
-Nevertheless, state budgets and policy goals remain heavily dependent on the variation of global oil prices, so there is some risk that Oman may struggle to coordinate its policy agenda should its fiscal condition worsen again.
-Such a scenario could produce obstacles for the implementation of the Vision 2040 program.
-A major test of managing conflicting objectives is the task of balancing the need to attract FDI with the necessity to appease Omanis and advance Omanization targets in a context where antagonistic personal and local interests and cleavages, combined with entrenched conflicts of interest between business and politics among top political incumbents, have frequently hindered the implementation of government objectives.
+The recovery in oil prices since 2022 has provided significant relief for the Omani government after eight consecutive years of deficit.
+Nevertheless, state budgets and policy goals remain heavily dependent on fluctuations in global oil prices, so there is some risk that Oman may struggle to coordinate its policy agenda if its fiscal condition worsens again.
+Such a scenario could create obstacles for the implementation of the Vision 2040 program.
+A major test in managing conflicting objectives is balancing the need to attract FDI with the necessity to appease Omanis and advance Omanization targets: competing personal interests and cleavages, along with entrenched conflicts of interest between business and politics among top political incumbents, have frequently hindered the implementation of government objectives.

 Policy coordination

 In 2014, the sultanate ratified the U.N.
 Convention Against Corruption (UNCAC) and, two years later, the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
-No dedicated or independent anti-corruption investigative agency exists.
+No dedicated or independent anti-corruption investigative agency exists, though.
 Instead, alongside the Royal Oman Police, the Internal Security Service (ISS) and the Public Prosecution, anti-corruption efforts in Oman are led by the State Financial and Administrative Audit Institution (SFAAI), established in 2011.
 Its annual reports are passed on to the Majlis al-Shura, the State Council, the Council of Ministers and the sultan.
-While its post-investigation results were generally not released publicly, a summary of its activities during the period from 2011 to 2020 was published in February 2022 and attracted widespread public attention.
-It stated that the SFAAI had dealt with 207 corruption cases and managed to recover OMR 580 million between 2016 and 2020.
+Summaries of its activities from 2016 to 2023 stated that the SFAAI handled 115 cases of misuse of public funds in 2023, and had recovered OMR 750 million between 2016 and 2022, as well as OMR 95 million in 2023.

-This notwithstanding, there remain concerns about a lack of procedural transparency that could open the door to corrupt practices.
+This notwithstanding, concerns remain about a lack of procedural transparency that could open the door to corrupt practices.
 For example, the SFAAI does not have jurisdiction over the sultan’s court or the military.
-In the defense sector, the public is kept in the dark regarding the process through which military priorities are determined and acted on in the market.
-Procurement is exempt from public tender, and information is not shared with the Majlis al-Shura, which does not debate defense purchases.
-Moreover, the corruption cases dealt with by the SFAAI have not involved the high-profile economic and political figures who attracted protesters’ wrath in 2011/2012 and again in 2021.
+In the defense sector, procurement is exempt from public tender, and information is not shared with the Majlis al-Shura, which does not debate defense purchases.
+Moreover, the corruption cases handled by the SFAAI have not involved the high-profile economic and political figures who attracted public wrath in the last 15 years.

 Anti-corruption policy